 The first animals to live in Korkeasaari were two bears named Misha and Masha, who were given to the zoo a year before it opened.

-Animals received as donations played an important role in the early days of Korkeasaari, as animals were caught and sold for much more than they are now.
+Animals received as donations played an essential role in the early days of Korkeasaari, as animals were caught and sold for much more than they are now.

 Finke, a young polar bear who arrived in Korkeasaari in 1890, was one of the first significant animal inhabitants.
-The following year, a separate polar bear castle was built on Korkeasaari’s west shore.
+A separate polar bear castle was built on Korkeasaari’s west shore the following year.
 In the years that followed, stone bear castles were also completed.

 The Korkeasaari Zoo’s mission was to focus specifically on animal species from the Northern Hemisphere, but they were also willing to accept tropical animals if space was available.
 Monkeys and parrots brought aboard ships were common donations in the zoo’s early years.

-Donations were not limited to animals; for example, Restaurant Pukki got its worthy symbol from a bronze statue of a goat acquired from the Paris World Exhibition the same year the zoo opened.
+Donations were not limited to animals; for example, Restaurant Pukki got its worthy symbol from a bronze goat statue acquired from the Paris World Exhibition the same year the zoo opened.

-After the prohibition law went into effect in 1919, Helsinki Anniskeluyhtiö was forced to relinquish ownership of Korkeasaari.
-Following that, the zoo was taken over by the city of Helsinki, and the area became solely dedicated to zoo operations.
+After the prohibition law was enacted in 1919, Helsinki Anniskeluyhtiö was forced to relinquish ownership of Korkeasaari.
+Following that, the city of Helsinki took over the zoo, and the area became solely dedicated to zoo operations.

-Several well-known buildings and areas arose in the area over the following years and decades: the current Monkey Castle, which was originally built for lions; the Bear Castle, completed in 1952 and still in use; and the Cat Valley, which opened in the 1960s to commemorate the sanctuary’s 75th anniversary.
+Several well-known buildings and areas arose in the region over the following years and decades: the current Monkey Castle, which was initially built for lions; the Bear Castle, completed in 1952 and still in use; and the Cat Valley, which opened in the 1960s to commemorate the sanctuary’s 75th anniversary.

-In addition to its expansion, Korkeasaari earned a reputation as a snow leopard breeder back then.
-The birth of a snow leopard litter and the survival of the cubs were extremely rare at the time.
+In addition to its expansion, Korkeasaari earned a reputation as a snow leopard breeder.
+The birth of a snow leopard litter and the cubs’ survival were extremely rare then.

-When a bridge connecting Korkeasaari and Mustikkamaa was built in 1974, it became possible to keep the zoo open all year.
+When a bridge connecting Korkeasaari and Mustikkamaa was built in 1974, keeping the zoo open all year became possible.

-Kissalaakso was renovated and the Amazonia and Borelia houses were finished in the decade that followed.
-In the 1980s, the last polar bears on Korkeasaari died.
-At least for the time being.
+Kissalaakso was renovated, and the Amazonia and Borelia houses were finished in the following decade.
+In the 1980s, the last polar bears on Korkeasaari died, at least for now.

 Korkeasaari Zoo’s management structure shifted from a City of Helsinki office to a public benefit foundation at the start of 2018.
 Korkeasaari was able to participate in international cooperation and species protection significantly more extensively as a foundation.

-The Korkeasaari Zoo Foundation is a non profitable foundation, and the City of Helsinki continues to fund Korkeasaari’s operations.
+The Korkeasaari Zoo Foundation is non-profitable, and the City of Helsinki continues to fund Korkeasaari’s operations.

 Korkeasaari, of course, has several animal houses and areas dedicated to various climates and environmental types.

-The big cats can still be found in the aforementioned Cat Valley, which was completed in 1964.
-Korkeasaari’s lions were originally housed in the Lion Castle, which was built in 1936 and has since been renovated and renamed the Monkey Castle.
+The big cats can still be found in the Cat Valley,d in 1964.
+Korkeasaari’s lions were initially housed in the Lion Castle, built in 1936 and have since been renovated and renamed the Monkey Castle.